-Grantmakers: The Mockingbird Foundation is a non-profit organization founded by Phish fans in 1996 (incorporated March 1997) to generate charitable proceeds from the Phish community.
-And since we’re entirely volunteer – with no office, salaries, or paid staff – administrative costs are less than 2% of revenues!
-So far, we’ve distributed over $750,000 to support music education for children – 210 grants in 43 states, with more on the way.
+The Mockingbird Foundation is a non-profit organization founded by Phish fans in 1997 to generate charitable proceeds from the Phish community and beyond.
+Since we’re entirely volunteer administrative costs are less than 5% of revenues!
+So far, we’ve distributed over $2.3M to support music education for children – 652 grants in all 50 states!

-Fundraisers: Funds are raised through Foundation projects including Phish.net, The Phish Companion (the definitive encyclopedia of Phish information), Sharin’ in the Groove (a wildly successful two-disc tribute album), unique donation premiums, periodic special events, and branded merchandise available from CafePress, HomeGrown, and the Phish.net Store, as well as through various related strategic partnerships, a portion of LivePhish proceeds, direct individual donations, and third-party benefit events.
+Funds are raised through individual donations; projects including Phish.net, The Phish Companion (the definitive encyclopedia of Phish information), and Sharin’ in the Groove (a wildly successful two-disc tribute album); special events, including wine tastings and golf tournaments; unique donation premiums and branded merchandise available from the Phish.net Store; as well as through various related strategic partnerships, a portion of LivePhish proceeds, and third-party benefit events.

-Developers: The incorporated purpose of the Foundation is the development and defense of copyrighted intellectual property (IP) about the band and its history – most importantly, a unique collection of data regarding past performances (setlists, song histories, show notes, etc.).
-The comprehensiveness, integrity, and consistency of that data is unmatched (and unmatchable) thanks to the daily work of hundreds of volunteers for over two decades (in aggregate, over 100K manhours by any conservative estimate).
+The incorporated purpose of the Foundation is the development and defense of copyrighted intellectual property (IP) about the band and its history – most importantly, a unique collection of data regarding past performances (setlists, song histories, show notes, and more.)
+The comprehensiveness, integrity, and consistency of that data is unmatched thanks to the daily work of hundreds of volunteers for nearly three decades (in aggregate, over 100K manhours by any conservative estimate).
 The data serves Phish.net, a half dozen mobile apps, and more than two dozen other websites via API.